graykode/nlp-roadmap/README.md

 ## Contribution
-Opens for everybody to contribute to the repository, including typo or different perspectives on the materials, under the identical contribution guide of [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap/blob/master/contributing.md)
+Opens for everybody to contribute to the repository, including typo or different perspectives on the materials.
+We welcome your contribution under the identical contribution guide of [kamranahmedse/developer-roadmap](https://github.com/kamranahmedse/developer-roadmap/blob/master/contributing.md)